 2.3 Classification of literature

 The extensive review of literature provided numerous classification schemes.
 Sarkis et al. (2011) have used organizational theories to classify GSCM literature published in refereed journals.
-Gunasekaran and Spalanzani (2012) have proposed a scheme based on buildingblocks.
+Gunasekaran and Spalanzani (2012) have proposed a scheme based on building blocks.
 Melnyk et al. (2014) attempted to offer an explanation based on building blocks.
 In the current study, we have attempted to classify the literature based on contributions to theory and practice.
 Similarly Brandenburg et al. (2014) classified the literature on the basis of various quantitative models used by literature focusing on GSCM or SSCM.
 Based on our reading of the literature and inspired by Whetten (1989) and Sutton & Staw (1995) who distinguish theory building from practice-based studies, we offer a twofold classification based on the methodologies used by past SSCM studies.
 First, the literature based on theory-building using a rationalist approach or alternative methods which include case study, action research, grounded theory, appreciative inquiry, or ethnographic study, and second, application based articles, which focus on benchmarking and the implementation of best practices.
 The classification scheme is presented in Figure 1.

 Figure 1: Classification scheme of literature (inspired by Whetten (1989) and Sutton & Staw (1995)).